CICE-Consortium/Icepack/README.md

 [cice]: https://github.com/CICE-Consortium/CICE

 ## Getting help
-If you still need help getting started using the model afer reviewing the [model documentation][doc-resources], the first point of contact with the CICE Consortium is the [Consortium Community Forum][forum].
+The first point of contact with the CICE Consortium is the [Consortium Community Forum][forum].
 This forum is monitored by Consortium members and is also open to the whole community. **Please do not use our issue tracker for general support questions.**

 [doc-resources]: https://github.com/CICE-Consortium/About-Us/wiki/Resource-Index#model-documentation
 [doc-running]: https://cice-consortium-icepack.readthedocs.io/en/master/user_guide/ug_running.html